Co-author: William Jolly

 The General Insurance Code of Practice covers nearly all types of general insurance, including:

-We compare almost all of these types of insurance on our website so that you can find the right product and the right provider for your situation.
+We compare almost all of these types of insurance so take a look and see if you can find the right product and the right provider for your situation.

-Because the Code doesn’t cover these insurances, there is all the more reason to compare your options and find the right product and the right provider to suit your needs:
+Because the Code doesn’t cover these types of insurances, it may be all the more reason to compare your options and see if you can find the right product and the right provider to suit your needs:

 Which insurance companies must follow the Code?